 No art experience required!
-Create your own festive, whimsical masterpiece at Pinot’s Palette in Glenview or at Bottle and Bottega in Evanston.
+Create your own festive, whimsical masterpiece at Bottle and Bottega in Evanston.
 An artist will lead your group in painting while you snack, drink and share lots of laughs.
 Best of all, you’ll have a treasure to take home with you.
-Afterwards, enjoy lunch at a nearby restaurant and visit Oh, Olive or Rocket Fizz in Glenview or Dave’s Down to Earth Rock Shop, the American Toby Jug Museum, or Ten Thousand Villages in Evanston.
+Afterwards, enjoy lunch at a nearby restaurant.
+Next, visit the Evanston Art Center.
+Docent tours, exhibiting artists talks or take a class with your group.

 Evanston, home to Northwestern University, is a cultural hot spot.
 Visit the renowned Mary and Leigh Block Museum of Art, the fine arts museum of Northwestern University.
 Next, you’ll want to visit to The Levere Memorial Temple, a memorial to Sigma Alpha Epsilon members who lost their lives in the war.
 The temple is an architectural treasure and contains a custom designed collection of Tiffany Stained Glass.
 Native American art is on display at the Mitchell Museum of the American Indian.
 Afterwards, enjoy a delicious lunch in Downtown Evanston.

 Chicago’s North Shore is home to some of the most stunning shopping centers in the Midwest.
 Westfield Old Orchard is an open-air, upscale shopping center with gorgeous landscaping and more than 170 premier stores.
 Upscale Northbrook Court is an indoor shopping mall featuring some of the best names in retail.
 The Glen Town Center offers a charming community of retailers and Abt Electronics, the mecca for high-end electronics and one of the largest retailers in the nation, boasts a state-of-the-art recycling center and behind-the-scenes tours of its facility.